jalfiler/jalfiler/README.md

 # Hi, I'm Jomaica! 👋

-## About Me
-I have two internship experience related to product design and product marketing.
-Also, I helped launched the feature in-app token conversion, to redeem exclusive offers from the users favorite fitness brands such as Nike and Adidas at an early startup company that combines the mechanics of fitness and gaming.
-We raised about $18K in seed funding due to the success of the product.

-Currently, I’m looking forward to join a company where I’m interested in using product knowledge and cutting edge technology to make impact and help consumers address today’s problems in financial technology.

 ## Skills 🛠
 R, SQL, Python, HTML5, CSS3, Sass, Azure, Git, Power BI (listed in terms of proficiency).